xBunyHop/Netflix-Website/README.md

 ## Additional Info
 <br />
-When i was making this website I've used opera gx, 75% view.
+When i was making this website I used Opera, 75% view.
+(Resolution ~ 1300x700)
 <br />
 I suggest you using the same when checking it out.
 (Website isn't transparent)
 <br /><br />